Dean-Jansen/WP-Code/README.md

 # WP Code 🤘🏻🚀

-A compilation of function snippets for WordPress developers who create their own themes.
+A compilation of code snippets for WordPress developers who create their own themes or plugins

 ## Contributing
 Contributions are welcome!
 If you have suggestions, improvements, or additional features you'd like to add, please open an issue or submit a pull request.